Start9Labs/documentation/site/source/support/user-manual/walkthrough/overview.rst

 Backups
 =======

 One of the most important actions you can do on your Embassy is to keep a regular backup of your data.
-See the following page on :ref:`Backups<backup>`, and select your device for more details.
+See the page on :ref:`Backups<backups>`, and select your device for more details.
 In this section, you can create, and restore from, backups.

 Insights
 ========